This glossary is designed to help you learn more about investing and about the mutual funds and retirement plans offered by American Funds.

 tax-equivalent yield: the yield before taxes that a taxable bond would have to pay to be equal to the tax-free yield of a municipal bond.
 The tax-equivalent yield depends on an investor’s tax bracket.
 The higher the tax bracket, the more attractive the tax-free income of a municipal bond becomes.
 For example, a tax-free yield of 7% is equivalent to a taxable yield of 9.3% for an investor in the 25% tax bracket, and to a taxable yield of 10.4% for an investor in the 33% tax bracket.

 tax-exempt fund: a mutual fund that invests in municipal bonds, which pay interest free from federal and/or state taxation.
-American Funds offers six tax-exempt funds: American High-Income Municipal Bond Fund, Limited Term Tax-Exempt Bond Fund of America, The Tax-Exempt Bond Fund of America, The Tax-Exempt Fund of California, The Tax-Exempt Fund of Maryland and The Tax-Exempt Fund of Virginia.
+American Funds offers four tax-exempt funds: American High-Income Municipal Bond Fund, Limited Term Tax-Exempt Bond Fund of America, The Tax-Exempt Bond Fund of America and The Tax-Exempt Fund of California.

 ticker symbol: a system of letters used to identify a stock or mutual fund.
 Symbols with up to three letters are used for stocks that trade on an exchange.
 Symbols with four and five letters are used for Nasdaq stocks.
 Symbols with five letters ending in X are used for mutual funds.
 Also called stock symbol.
 See also CUSIP number.